ambisign-gavin/react-native-swipe-item/README.md

 <a id="leftButtons">**`leftButtons`**</a>

-Buttons that want to show on the left when the item swipe to right.
+Buttons that want to show on the left when the item swiped to right.

 | TYPE | REQUIRED |
 | --- | --- |